foleymichelle9/backend-curriculum-site/module2/projects/monster_shop.md

     I see an area on the page for statistics about reviews:
     - the top three reviews for this item (title and rating only)
     - the bottom three reviews for this item  (title and rating only)
-    - the overall average rating of all reviews for this item
+    - the average rating of all reviews for this item

 [edit-review]
 title: Edit a Review